Manual Handling Training for Healthcare Workers in Ireland

 Healthcare workers perform manual handling tasks constantly throughout their shifts.
 Understanding these tasks and their associated risks is the first step toward safe practice:

-- Patient transfers - Moving patients between beds, chairs, wheelchairs, trolleys, and toilets.
-Each transfer type requires specific techniques.
+- Patient transfers - Moving patients between beds, chairs, wheelchairs, trolleys, and toilets, each requiring specific techniques

-- Personal care activities - Bathing, dressing, and toileting assistance often requires holding, supporting, and guiding patients.
+- Personal care activities - Bathing, dressing, and toileting assistance requiring holding, supporting, and guiding

-- Supplies and deliveries - Handling boxes, crates, oxygen cylinders, and medical supplies.
+- Supplies and deliveries - Handling boxes, oxygen cylinders, and medical supplies throughout the facility

 The Scale of Manual Handling Injuries in Healthcare